Five different window display functions (with examples)… _

 LV really are leaders in the expressive, windows-as-art arena with their ultra-collaborative display strategy.
 ‘Beam Me Up’ (2018) at its Paris flagship featured a series of LED backdrops presenting an intergalactic-style spectacle.
 Digital specks of colour rained from the ceiling to form glitchy digital models within teleportation-device-inspired cylinders.
 In 2019 the ‘Postcards from the Future’ window concept included exclusive digitally created ‘art installation’ videos of receding environments, shown in real time from day to night.
 The shrinking landscapes reference the Anthropocene age, commenting on our fragile world, and our effect on it.
 Also in 2019, in an installation closer to typical VM than art, the brand celebrated the reopening of its London flagship with a bespoke ‘3D façade painting’ cloaking the windows and large portions of the building in vivid coloured rays.

-Tracking technology is helping retailers to attract and even maintain deeper consumer connections.
+As technology has evolved, a new era of window displays has developed from more traditional forms to allow retailers to attract and even maintain deeper consumer connections through the use of tech.
 Treatments range from movement-reactive display elements, to personalised product recommendations based on age and gender.
 Smart windows gauging presence and demographic are sparking significant consumer interest.
 These windows are increasingly designed to draw attention, to amuse and delight, as well as perform consumer segment analysis for better conversion.

 In 2019, Samsung presented the Galaxy 10 at the Berlin department store, KaDeWe.
 All 10 interactive shop windows featured demonstrations of phone functions.
 One shot took a ‘selfie’ of passers-by which was then distorted and added to the display screens- becoming part of the display itself.
 Another deployed Samsung’s tracking tech, monitoring eyes, lips and even tongues (usually used to create custom emojis) to create a digital avatar mimicking viewers’ movement.